Liby-Reading/LibyStudy/README.md

 # LibyStudy
-A social study game that allows for collaborative reading and studying. (not complete)
+A social studying game that allows for collaborative reading and studying. (not complete)

 # GameDev Log: Day 1